These FAQs contain information like: how to continue to work digitally and safely, varying your current funding obligations and volunteering issues.

 I can’t get our accounts inspected/filed in time.

 Both OSCR and Companies House haveonline accounts filing systems but they have also made provision for organisations that cannot get their accounts inspected and filed on time.
 Companies can apply for a three month filing extension with Companies House.
-Registered charities will not be penalised by OSCR who have produced a wide range of information and advice around accounting and financial questions that charities may have, which can be accessed here
+Registered charities will not be penalised by OSCR who have produced a wide range of information and advice around accounting and financial questions that charities may have.

 Should We Postpone our AGM?